 - Add the cyanuric acid to the bucket and mix it with water according to the manufacturer’s instructions.

 - Stir the mixture with a wood bar for a safer way to prevent skin irritation.

 - Pour the mixture around the perimeter of your swimming pool evenly.

-(You may also love this: 10+ Dazzling Indoor Swimming Pool Ideas for Extra Privacy)
+(You may also love this: Go Classic with These Rectangular Swimming Pool Ideas)